MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/product-visualize/user-guide.md

 ms.reviewer: v-brycho
 ---

-# Dynamics 365 Product Visualize (in preview) User Guide
+# User Guide for Dynamics 365 Product Visualize

 [!INCLUDE [cc-beta-prerelease-disclaimer](../includes/cc-beta-prerelease-disclaimer.md)]

-Microsoft Dynamics 365 Product Visualize (in preview) empowers sellers to showcase and customize products in their actual environment, helping create a shared understanding between buyer and seller to accelerate complex sales processes.
+Microsoft Dynamics 365 Product Visualize empowers sellers to showcase and customize products in their actual environment, helping create a shared understanding between buyer and seller to accelerate complex sales processes.

 This User Guide describes everything you need to know about working with the app.
 It shows you how to: